-Today Cusco is an Andean metropolis with 450 000 inhabitants.
+What is it like to live in a city 3400 meters above sea level, a city that was the magical center of the Inca Empire?
+Today, Cusco is an Andean metropolis with around 450 000 inhabitants.
 One of its main attractions is the architecture, mirroring the rich history of the city.
-It bears witness to the flowering of the Inka culture and the violent intrusion of the Spanish conquerors over 500 years ago.
+It bears witness to the flowering of the Inca culture and the violent intrusion of the Spanish conquerors over 500 years ago.

 Life in the Andes, so close to the equator, starts early.
 The sun's rays, much stronger in this altitude, wake up the city already before six in the morning.
 Dogs bark, car alarms play their melodies, taxis honk, street vendors offer freshly squeezed orange juice, hot quinoa drinks and bread rolls with creamy avocado, children in school uniforms wait for one of the many buses called „combis“, and small corner shops open their cast-iron doors to let in the first customers.

-Traffic is chaotic, but the many taxis, combis and private cars know how to manoeuvre around each other.
-Most landmarks and sights are located in the historical centre, which has been declared world cultural heritage in 1985.
+Traffic is chaotic, but the many taxis, combis and private cars know how to maneuver around each other.
+Most landmarks and sights are located in the historical center, which has been declared World Cultural Heritage in 1985.

 In the afternoons you can visit the many churches and museums, or take a stroll up to the cobblestone streets of the artist quarter San Blas, where you will find countless galleries, handicraft shops and restaurants.
 The market Molino is also worth a visit.
 Formerly a black market, the Molino is now an institution, where you can buy the latest trends from Europe and the USA: Next to kitchen equipment and clothing, you will find flat screen TVs, digital cameras and smartphones.